 Under the First Amendment, government cannot suppress freedom of speech or of the press.
 Frivolous lawsuits against persons, entities and the press can be expensive to defend, and without a defined process for expediting the dismissal of frivolous suits, can trample a defendant’s right to free speech and to petition the government.

 The Colorado law expedites the process for courts in a civil action suit in which a defendant files a “special” motion to dismiss based on the constitutional First Amendment rights to petition the government and to free speech.
 While a motion is under court consideration, discovery is stayed, this limits upfront costs that could create a barrier to a legal determination of the merits of a suit in the past.

 Under the law, a court can dismiss the case, and prevailing defendants are entitled to recover attorneys’ fees and costs.
 If the motion is denied, however, the defendant can also be subject to attorneys’ fees to see that meritorious defamation-type claims proceed to trial – while meritless claims are stopped.
 The law gives the parties an interlocutory right to appeal the decision and to dismiss immediately.

 Why It Matters

-The state of Colorado joins more than 30 other states in upholding constitutional rights to free speech against frivolous lawsuits.
+The state of Colorado joins nearly 30 states in upholding constitutional rights to free speech against frivolous lawsuits.
 The Colorado law sets a path for the court to consider whether a case is founded or should be dismissed prior to parties engaging in the costly discovery process.

 The law, targeting “strategic lawsuits against public participation” (SLAPP suits), seeks to protect and encourage Colorado citizens’ First Amendment Rights to petition, speak freely, associate freely and participate in government to the fullest extent permitted by law.
 SLAPP suits have been historically utilized by wealthy individuals or entities to intimidate, censor, and silence critics knowing that these critics rarely have the financial strength to stand up to these bullies in court.